shafeeqap/Next.js/my-app/README.md

 Next.js
 --------
-1. Routing (static route, dynamic route,)
+1. Routing (Static route, Dynamic route, Group route)
-2. Layouts
+2. Layout (Layout is a shared UI structure that allowes you to maintain consistent page elements), Nexted layout (specific layout)
 3. Route Handlers
+   They allow you to create backend logic (like APIs) within your app using HTTP methods (GET, POST, etc.)
 4. React Server Components
 5. Data Fetching
 6. Server Actions